corda/corda-docs/content/en/docs/corda-enterprise/4.6/tools-config-obfuscator.md

 ```

 {{< note >}}
 If your configuration file uses `include` directives, as shown below, then the referenced file is automatically imported and obfuscated with the main file.
-The result will contain both the main file and the `include` file in the output.
+The result will contain both the main file and the `include` file in the output:

+`include "path/to/file.conf"`
-`include required(file("dataSource.conf"))`
+`include required("path/to/file.conf")`
 {{< /note >}}

 The example below shows how this area of the configuration file will look like after it is run through the obfuscation tool: